MLOps-essi-upc/MLOps2023Course-demo/docs/dvc-demo.md

 source code itself is marked as a dependency as well.
 If any of these files change, DVC will know that this stage needs to be reproduced when the pipeline is executed.
 * `-o`: specify a file or directory that is the result of running the command.
-* The last line, `python src/prepare.py` is the command to run in this stage
+* The last line, `python -m src.prepare` is the command to run in this stage

 > **Note:** DVC uses the pipeline definition to automatically track the data used and produced by any stage, so there's no need to manually run `dvc add` for data/prepared!